 Sometimes, you get stuck in cycles of negative thoughts and beliefs about yourself.
 Or maybe you feel held back by something in the past.
 Perhaps you feel triggered by things in your daily life or live with more anxiety than you think is healthy.

 You’ve heard that EMDR can help.
 Maybe your friend, psychiatrist or doctor told you about this therapy that’s different but having amazing results.

-If you answered yes to any of these questions, you are in the right place!
-At Aspire Counseling we are proud to have not one but two EMDR therapists.
+If any of this sounds familiar, you are in the right place!
+At Aspire Counseling we are proud to offer Eye Movement Desensitization and Reprocessing (EMDR) therapy.
 EMDR is an effective trauma treatment that can provide quick relief of trauma and anxiety symptoms.

 What is EMDR?